What to do if Radiators are not Working

 One or all of your radiators not working is a very common and annoying problem.
-Most of the time however, the solution is simple.
+Most of the time the solution is simple.

-Below are the possible mechanical checks you should perform to eliminate or find any problems.
+Below are the possible mechanical checks you should perform to eliminate or find any problems:

-Is the boiler alight?
+- Is the boiler alight?

-Is the Pump running and are the pump valves open?
-If there is a motorised valve and it is open, check that the pump and boiler are running.
+- Is the pump running and are the pump valves open?
+If there is a motorised valve and it is open check that the pump and boiler are running.
 Most pumps have a screw on the end of the shaft that can be removed to check that the pump is operating properly.
-Check that the pump valves are open (fully wound anti-clockwise)
+Check that the pump valves are open (fully wound anti-clockwise).

-Right, if all of the above mechanical parts are working and you still are not getting any heat to the radiators you will need to check a few other things.
+Right, if all of the above mechanical parts are working and you still are not getting any heat to the radiators you will need to check a few other things:

-Sludge in the heating system?
+- Sludge in the heating system?
 The only way to find this out is to drain the system down, remove each radiator and hose it through outside.
 If the pipework in the house is sludged up then you are likely to need it power flushed by an engineer.

-Now, what can you do IF ONLY ONE RADIATOR IS GETTING HOT?
+ONLY ONE RADIATOR GETTING HOT?